Climate coverage resources

 I compiled this glossary for the EBU Climate Journalism That Works report, which runs through the basics.
 Its reference material is various UN agencies and reports, which you can find at the end of the glossary, and its aim is to be as simple as possible.
 The full report is here, and includes a lot of information on climate communication and psychology.
 It is strategy focused so is particularly useful for those managing newsrooms or NGOs.

-This Reuters Institute report by my colleagues Dr. Waqas Ejaz, Mitali Mukherjee and Dr. Richard Fletcher from December 2023 is probably the most global and comprehensive research series to date on how audiences understand and relate to climate change in the news.
-The 2022 report is here.
+This Reuters Institute report by my colleagues Dr. Waqas Ejaz, Mitali Mukherjee and Dr. Richard Fletcher is probably the most global and comprehensive research series to date on how audiences understand and relate to climate change in the news.
+This is the third year of the report.
+The 2022 report is here and 2023 is here.

 The Global South Climate Database